vascohq/jobs/backend/level1/README.md

 # Level 1

-## Targets per month
+## Task

-You are tasked to implement a procedure call to retrieve the targets for a given month.
+Implement a tRPC procedure to retrieve revenue targets for a given month.

 ### Example